apify/crawlee/website/blog/2024/03-27-how-to-scrape-amazon-using-typescript-cheerio-and-crawlee/index.md

 };
 ```

-## Conclusion
+## Conclusion and next steps

-You've now journeyed through the basic and advanced terrains of web scraping Amazon product pages using the powers of TypeScript, Cheerio, and Crawlee.
+You've now journeyed through the basic and advanced terrains of web scraping Amazon product pages using the capabilities of TypeScript, Cheerio, and Crawlee.
 It can seem like a lot to digest but don't worry!
 With more practice, each step will become more familiar and intuitive - until you become a web scraping ninja.
 So go ahead and start experimenting.
-For more extensive web scraping abilities, check out pre-built scrapers from Apify, like the [Amazon Web Scraper](https://apify.com/junglee/amazon-crawler)!
+For more extensive web scraping abilities, check out pre-built scrapers from Apify, like [Amazon Web Scraper](https://apify.com/junglee/amazon-crawler)!